 § 108.
-Prosecutors and other assistants to the Attorney General-Delegation of authority the duties of office."
-The Attorney General may from time to time make such provisions as he or she considers appropriate authorizing the performance of any function of the Attorney General by any other officer or employee of the Office of Attorney General.
+Prosecutors and other assistants to the Attorney General-Delegation of authority

+- A. Pursuant to Article VII, Section 13 of the Cherokee Nation Constitution, the Attorney General is empowered "to designate such prosecutors and other assistants as deemed necessary to carry out the duties of office."
+The Attorney General may from time to time make such provisions as he or she considers appropriate authorizing the performance of any function of the Attorney General by any other officer or employee of the Office of Attorney General. - B. Investigators designated by the Attorney General shall be certified by an accredited police academy and will be deputized by the Marshal.